NTP PACs Research: Studies and Results

 |Cytotoxicity and gene expression in diverse cell lines||Cell-based assays to evaluate cytotoxicity and gene expression changes|

 |Zebrafish developmental effects||Short-term study to evaluate developmental effects in a vertebrate model system|

 |Rat immunotoxicity (28-day)||Assay to evaluate effects on the immune system|

 |Rat toxicity and toxicogenomics (28-day)||Assay to evaluate general toxicity and genomic changes|

 In addition, NTP will design experiments to assess whether the toxicity of a PAC mixture found in the environment can be predicted using information about the toxicity of individual PACs (component-based-mixture approach for risk assessment).
-NTP will also generate data on PAC mixtures that can be used to predict the toxicity of untested mixtures (whole-mixture approach for risk assessment).
+NTP will also generate data on PAC mixtures that can be used to predict the toxicity of untested mixtures using a whole-mixture approach for risk assessment.

 Results from PAC-MAP will contribute to addressing some of the knowledge gaps identified in the 2011 NIEHS workshop Advancing Research on Mixtures: New Perspectives and Approaches for Predicting Adverse Human Health Effects.